LizWes/playground/README.md

 **map.go** func Map(f func(int) bool, a []int) []bool
 // A function aplies a function on every value in a slice of ints and returns the results as a slice of bools

+**any.go** func Any(f func(string) bool, a []string) bool
+// A function that checks every value in a slice with another function and returns true if any is true

+**countif.go**  func CountIf(f func(string) bool, tab []string) int
+// A function that checks every value in a slice with another function and returns the count of values that returns true

+**issorted.go** func IsSorted(f func(a, b int) int, a []int) bool
+// A function that checks if a slice of int are sorted and returns true if values is sorted in increasing order